 Practical wellbeing tips for senior students

-Looking after yourself during your senior studies and dealing with changes and challenges arising from COVID-19.
+Find tips for looking after yourself during your senior studies and dealing with changes and challenges arising from studying in the time of COVID-19.

 Be balanced and compassionate in your thinking

 It’s important to be kind to yourself and realistic in your thinking.
 Try to be as kind and supportive when speaking to yourself as you would be if you were talking with a good friend.

 In challenging times we're better together, so stay in touch, look out for each other and keep connected.

 There are lots of new and different ways you can catch up from the comfort of your own home.
 Your friends are likely experiencing similar worries and it can really help to talk about it together and support each other.
 Your family are also there to support you.
 Make time to be around people who make you feel good and are there to help.